toningega/monty-hall-simulation/README.md

 # monty-hall-simulation
-Simple simulation of the Monty Hall problem
+Simple simulation of the Monty Hall problem written in Python